 Unit Reference Y/650/4886

 BIIAB Reference AC506

 Level 5

 Credit Value 6

 Guided Learning (GL) 49

 Unit Summary This unit looks at safeguarding within adult care settings and learners will develop their knowledge, skills and understanding regarding the vital role played by safeguarding in an adult care service.
 Learners will have to research mental capacity so that they can develop an understanding of the importance of identifying this and how to promote services that protect people who are unable to make decisions for themselves.
 The unit also looks at restrictive practices and learners will have to understand the legal and ethical implications of these.

 Learning Outcomes Assessment Criteria

 (1 to 4) (1 to 4.7)

 The learner will: The learner can:

-Understand requirements for safeguarding in adult care 1.1 Evaluate current legislative framework and national guidance that underpins the safeguarding of adults
+Understand requirements for safeguarding in adult care 1.1 Evaluate current legislative framework and national guidance that underpins the safeguarding of adults 1.2 Assess local systems, procedures and

-1.2 Assess local systems, procedures and agencies relating to adult safeguarding and own role within these
+agencies relating to adult safeguarding and own role within these

-1.3 Assess how national and local guidelines, policies and procedures for safeguarding affect

-day to day work with individuals own responsibilities towards individuals, their families and carers as well as team members
+1.3 Assess how national and local guidelines, policies and procedures for safeguarding affect day to day work with individuals

-1.4 Evaluate how investigations into serious failures to uphold individuals' rights to live free from abuse and neglect have impacted on national policy 1.5 Analyse legal provisions in relation to whistleblowing and information sharing Evaluate own role in leading a response to suspected or disclosed abuse or neglect 1.7 Explain how and when to engage others in relation to responding to safeguarding concerns 1.8 Assess issues relating to consent to share information and own responsibilities to share information about suspicions or disclosures of abuse or neglect 1.9 Assess local systems, procedures and agencies relating to children's safeguarding and own role within these
+- own responsibilities towards individuals, their families and carers as well as team members - 1.4 Evaluate how investigations into serious failures to uphold individuals' rights to live free from abuse and neglect have impacted on national policy - 1.5 Analyse legal provisions in relation to whistleblowing and information sharing - 1.6 Evaluate own role in leading a response to suspected or disclosed abuse or neglect - 1.7 Explain how and when to engage others in relation to responding to safeguarding concerns - 1.8 Assess issues relating to consent to share information and own responsibilities to share information about suspicions or disclosures of abuse or neglect - 1.9 Assess local systems, procedures and agencies relating to children's safeguarding and own role within these

-2 Load the implementation of 2.1 Ensure that all policies presedures 2.
-Lead the implementation of practices, policies and procedures to support safeguarding in adult care 2.1 Ensure that all policies, procedures, systems and processes used in the work setting comply with legal requirements and local and national guidance 2.2 Embed safeguarding principles throughout all practices, policies and procedures 2.3 Support team members to develop the knowledge and skills they need to safeguard adults at risk 2.4 Ensure team members understand their role in responding to concerns about the safeguarding of a child or young person
+- 2. Lead the implementation of practices, policies and procedures to support safeguarding in adult care - 2.1 Ensure that all policies, procedures, systems and processes used in the work setting comply with legal requirements and local and national guidance - 2.2 Embed safeguarding principles throughout all practices, policies and procedures - 2.3 Support team members to develop the knowledge and skills they need to safeguard adults at risk - 2.4 Ensure team members understand their role in responding to concerns about the safeguarding of a child or young person - 2.5 Plan and implement the review and revision of person-centred practices, policies and procedures to ensure continuous improvement in safeguarding of adults at risk of abuse or neglect - 2.6 Embed practices that encourage and empower adults at risk, and those who are important to them, to share concerns - 2.7 Follow agreed protocols to participate in inter-agency, joint or integrated working in order to achieve the best outcomes for adults at risk